 After you have loaded your tables, either manually or using an extractor, manipulated the data in SQL, written it into Tableau BI or into GoodData BI, and set everything to run automatically, let’s take a look at some additional KBC features related to doing ad-hoc analysis.

 Before you start, you should have a basic understanding of the Python language.

 Let’s say you want to experiment with the US unemployment data.
 It is provided by the U.S. Bureau of Labor Statistics (BLS), and the dataset A-10 contains unemployment rates by month.
 The easiest way to access the data is via Google Public Data, which contains a dataset called Bureau of Labor Statistics Data.

-Then create a service account which will be used for authetinaction of BigQuery extractor and create a Google Storage Bucket as a temporary storage for off-loading the data from BigQuery.
+Then create a service account which will be used for authentication of the Google BigQuery extractor, and create a Google Storage bucket as a temporary storage for off-loading the data from BigQuery.

 To create a Google service account, go to the Google Cloud Platform Console > IAM & admin > Service accounts and create a new service account:

 Name the service account:

 Grant roles BigQuery Data Editor, BigQuery Job User and Storage Object Admin to your service account: